revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-11. Imagine that you are uploading a file of 500MB into HDFS.100MB of data is successfully uploaded into HDFS and another client wants to read the uploaded data while the upload is still in progress.
-What will happen in such a scenario, will the 100 MB of data that is uploaded will be displayed?
+11.Imagine that you are uploading a file of 500MB into HDFS.100MB of data is successfully uploaded into HDFS and another client wants to read the uploaded data while the upload is still in progress.What will happen in such a scenario, will the 100 MB of data that is uploaded will be displayed?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)